rust-basel/fullstack-rust-workshop/src/axum_hello_world.md

 [Axum](https://github.com/tokio-rs/axum) will be our webservice framework of choice.
 As it's very extensible with [tower-http](https://github.com/tower-rs/tower-http), where you can easily create middlewares.

-[Serde](https://serde.rs/) is Rusts de facto serialization library, so we can easily receive and send `json` payloads.
+[Serde](https://serde.rs/) is Rusts de facto standard serialization library, so we can easily receive and send `json` payloads and map them to Rust models.

 [Tokio](https://tokio.rs/) is the most used async runtime.